numbbo/coco/docs/coco-doc/source/index.rst

 #.
 A single performance  measure is used, namely runtime measured in
    number of |f|-evaluations [BBO2016perf]_.
 Runtime has the advantage to

      - be easily interpretable without expert domain knowledge
      - be quantitative on the ratio scale [STE1946]_ [#]_
      - assume a wide range of values
      - aggregate over a collection of values in a very meaningful way

    A missing runtime value is considered as possible outcome (see below).

+..
+Anne: when we write "a single performance measure" it is about what we extract from a
+..
+Anne: given run, right?
+Because we can argue that we have several aggregated
+..
+Anne: performance measure: ERT or log ERT (as area below the ECDF graphs) or that itself
+..
+Anne: the ECDF graph is a performance measure.
+All this to say that I find the wording
+..
+Anne: a single performance measure ambiguous.

 #.
 The display is as comprehensible, intuitive and informative as possible.